zer0Kerbal/FieldTrainingFacility/README.md

 ![CKAN listed](https://img.shields.io/badge/CKAN-Indexed-brightgreen.svg)
 ![License MIT](https://img.shields.io/badge/license-MIT-red)

 This mod provides a Training system to your kerbalnauts by adding a training center into all science laboratories.
-It consumes Time and Electric Charge.
+Training consumes Time and Electric Charge.

 ~(KPBS Supported)~ Patch now adds a Field Training Facility to all parts with a science lab.